What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 - Higher threshold: Must demonstrate "extraordinary ability"

-Path Four: EB-2 PERM -- Traditional but Lengthy #
+Pathway Four: EB-2 PERM -- Traditional but Lengthy #

 - Employer-dependent: The entire process is initiated and controlled by the employer